Abdominoplasty After Weight Loss

 - Seroma formation – Fluid accumulation under the skin, known as seroma, can occur after surgery and may require aspiration or drainage to prevent further complications.

 - Infection – There is a risk of infection at the surgical site, manifesting as redness, swelling, or warmth.
 General specialist surgeons may prescribe antibiotics to treat or prevent disease.
-Statistics indicate that infection rates range from 2-4%, emphasizing the importance of diligent postoperative care.
+Statistics indicate that infection rates range from 2-4%, emphasising the importance of diligent postoperative care.

 What to Consider Before Undergoing an Abdominoplasty Surgery Following Weight-Loss